zainch70/rag-chatbot/README.md

 # RAG Chatbot

 A Next.js application for building a **Retrieval-Augmented Generation (RAG)** chatbot over your own PDF documents.
-Upload PDFs, extract and chunk their text, store the chunks in PostgreSQL with pgvector, and (planned) chat with an LLM using retrieved context.
+Upload PDFs, extract and chunk their text, store the chunks in PostgreSQL with pgvector, and chat with Gemini using retrieved context.

 ## What works today